 There are just 14 rooms divided into 4 categories.
 Expect a kingsize bed and at least one window with a view (there are more than 80 windows between the rooms!).
 All are full of bygone decadence while still offering a fun and dramatic take on the Venetian style.

 In 2013 the hotel expanded into the nearby Palazzetto 113 building, where 2 slightly more affordable guest rooms are regally decorated in rich purples and golds.
-There’s a delightful terrace overlooking the Salute Church and breakfast is served in the bedroom.
+There’s a delightful terrace overlooking the Salute Church.
 We haven’t seen these rooms yet, but the added privacy (combined with proximity to the main hotel) sounds perfect for slightly more independent travellers and honeymooners.

 Some bathrooms have a tub or Jacuzzi tub, but most have showers (with a cymbal-sized head), so if this is important to you, please specify when booking.

-Ca Maria Adele provided one of the best breakfasts we had in Venice; the Italians are not famed for their morning meals but Ca della Corte has broken the mould.
-The experience begins the night before when menu cards are left in your room at turn down (they also include a helpful insight into the next day’s weather forecast).
+Ca Maria Adele provided one of the best breakfasts we had in Venice; the Italians are not famed for their morning meals but Ca Maria Adele has broken the mould.
+The experience begins the night before when menu cards are left in your room at turndown (they also include a helpful insight into the next day’s weather forecast).
 You can choose what you’d like and hang the card on the door ready to be collected in the morning, or call in your request when you wake up the next day.

 It's all served in an extremely stylish but rather hushed breakfast room, with large windows facing the church.
 There’s a huge chandelier, and the friendly staff serve until a generous 12 noon, although the bells will have awakened you long before that!
 In the summer the doors and windows are thrown open onto the small balcony, but guests often choose to dine out on the terrace at this time of year.
 Of course, if can’t bear to tear yourself away from your room, you can always have breakfast brought to you.
-Guests staying in Palazetto 113 are always served breakfast in their room.
+Guests staying in Palazetto 113 can choose to be served a continental spread in their bedroom, an American-style option in the building's ground-floor living room or morning meals in Ca Maria Adele's breakfast room.